CS180-spring/cs180-22-cs180-22-theboys/README.md

 ## Project Features

+### Sign In

+A new customer can choose to register for an account or simply continue as a Guest on our website.
+Customers who already have an account can sign in easily.

 ### Home Page

 Once a customer loads our web application, a Home page will be loaded and displayed.
 The Home page contains various features such as a Sign In link, a Cart Icon, and a Shop link.
 This Home page allows customers to also be able to view recommended NFTs as well as new arrivals.